Confinement of Skyrmions in Nanoscale FeGe Device-like Structures: Results and Discussion

-At $262$~K in an applied magnetic field of $136$~mT skyrmions formed in all of the device shapes, as expected from the phase diagram shown in Figure \ref{fig:Fig1}(b).
+Figure~\ref{fig:Fig1}(e) shows the entire magnetic structure imaged at $90$~K in field-free conditions.
+The colors indicate the in-plane component of the magnetic flux density reconstructed from electron micrographs using the transport of intensity equation (TIE)\cite{Beleggia04}.
+The helical phase filled all of the device-like shapes but near the central constrictions, the wave-vector of the helix ${\bf q}$ rotated to run parallel to the edges of the constrictions (as indicated by an arrow in D2).
+At $262$~K in an applied magnetic field of $136$~mT, skyrmions formed in all of the device-like shapes as expected from the phase diagram shown in Figure \ref{fig:Fig1}(b).
 Figure \ref{fig:Fig1}(f) shows a colour map of the TIE-reconstructed in-plane magnetic flux density.
-In the block shapes (B1 and B2), the skyrmions form an approximately hexagonal lattice aligned with the longer axis of the shape, but with elongated space-filling of skyrmions where confinement restricts the number of skyrmions that can fit in the device (as labelled in B1).
-We can see in Figure \ref{fig:Fig1}(f) that the dumbbells are not filled with a regular close-packed hexagonal arrangement of skyrmions as observed in the blocks and in larger FeGe samples \cite{Kovacs16}.
+In the block shapes (B1 and B2), the skyrmions form an approximately hexagonal lattice aligned with the longer axis of the shape, but with elongated skyrmions where confinement restricts the number of skyrmions that can fit in the device-like shape (as labelled in B1).
+We can see in Figure \ref{fig:Fig1}(f) that the dumbbells are not filled with a regular close-packed hexagonal arrangement of skyrmions as observed in the blocks and in larger FeGe samples \cite{Yu11, Kovacs16}.
 In dumbbells D1 and D2, the skyrmions in the smaller ends to the right of the constrictions form an approximately square-lattice arrangement whereas in the larger dumbbell ends the arrangement is closer to hexagonal, as shown in red.
-In D3, the smallest of the dumbbells, the arrangement of skyrmions is best described as `space-filling' as confinement does not allow the formation of more than two skyrmions along the top and bottom edges of the dumbbell ends, and arrangements with an irregular $5$-fold coordination can be seen, one of which is outlined in red.
-These observations indicate that skyrmions in the confined shapes near the Curie temperature use irregular particle-like packing arrangements, filling and adapting to the space available rather than forming regular hexagonal lattices.
-This includes within the narrow constrictions in the dumbbell shapes where skyrmions form but are distorted, particularly in D1 and D2 where the narrow regions are slightly larger than the constriction in D3.
+In D3, the smallest of the dumbbells, the arrangement of skyrmions is best described as `space-filling' because confinement does not allow the formation of more than two skyrmions along the top and bottom edges of the dumbbell ends, and arrangements with an irregular $5$-fold coordination can be seen, one of which is outlined in red.
+These observations indicate that skyrmions in the confined shapes near the Curie temperature (T$_C$) use irregular particle-like packing arrangements, filling and adapting to the space available rather than forming regular hexagonal lattices.
+This includes within the narrow constrictions in the dumbbell shapes D1 and D2 where skyrmions form at the edges of the constriction but are distorted.
+Skyrmions are not observed in the narrow constriction in D3 which, at 64~nm, appears to be too narrow to allow the formation of skyrmions.